 *Pro-D funds cannot be used towards educational courses where the teacher will receive credits.

 Teacher Collaborative Inquiry Fund provides release time for groups of teachers at a school who wish to collaborate on a group inquiry project or question related to student learning and/or the improvement of professional practice.
-Some release time is allocated to cross-school groups.

 The Temporary Supplemental Pro-D Fund is